TheExistingOne/TheExistingOne.github.io/aog2040/markdown/AOG.md

 ## GenTech 1st Generation Mods Enter Human Testing
 ### Apr 05, 2031
 2 years after starting research, GenTech had gene mods ready to go.
 Having been successfully tested on animals (Although not without some mistakes GenTech had to supress), they were submitted for FDA approval.
-The initial roundup included Hair color, bioluminecense, and increased flexibility & strength.
+The initial roundup included hair color, bioluminecense, and increased flexibility & strength.

 ## FDA Announces Approval of GenTech Mods
 ### Dec 21, 2031
-With human testing completed and with some more pressure from the ADA, the FDA declared the mods safe for human use and cleared GenTech to release them.
+With human testing completed and with some more pressure from the AGA, the FDA declared the mods safe for human use and cleared GenTech to release them.

 ## GenTech Celebrates Sale of 500 Millionth Gene Mod
 ### Jan 25, 2034